Government of Canada services and information in Mexico City, Mexico

 If you are a Canadian citizen and would like to apply for a certificate of Canadian citizenship for your child born abroad, please download form CIT0001.

-- a copy of a document proving that one or both of the parents was a Canadian citizen when the child was born (citizenship certificate or Canadian birth certificate);
+- a copy of a document proving that one or both of the parents was a Canadian citizen when the child was born (citizenship certificate or Canadian birth certificate).

-For children under 7 years old, a letter from the pediatrician containing a photo is acceptable. - Two identical colour (printed) photos taken within the last 6 months, according to Citizenship photo specifications - Canada.ca
+- two identical colour photos taken within the last 6 months, according to Citizenship photo specifications.

 About the process